denten-books/plain-text/0-intro.md

 Similarly, the growth of the literary sphere has mirrored the rapid inflation of the code base.
-On an average day in 2008, at home, an average American read around 100,500 words a day.
+On an average day in 2008, at home, an average American read around 100,500 words a day [@bohn_how_2009].
 At 250 words per page, that amounts to reading around 402 printed pages or roughly a novel like Emily Bronte's *Wuthering Heights* per day.
 Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26 percent of verbal information consumed in 1960.
-That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span.[^ln-stats] The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
+That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@hilbert_worlds_2011; @hilbert_info_2012].
+The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
 By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research